HarrisonAllen/neuromodular-wiki/_pages/gui/using/automation.md

     * This must be a Gmail address.
 * **App Password** - In order to use the email action, you must [generate an app password](https://support.google.com/accounts/answer/185833?hl=en).
     * Do NOT use your regular password, only a generated app password.
-    * Be warned that saving the automation sequence will store the app password in the generated .json file, so be careful when sharing automation sequences that contain your app password!
+    * Be warned that saving the automation sequence will store the app password in the generated .json file, so be careful not to share automation sequences that contain your app password!
         * I recommend clearing out the "From" and "App Password" fields when sharing an automation sequence that uses an email action.
 * **To** - Email addresses that the email should be sent to.
     * You can input multiple email addresses separated by commas (no spaces).
 For example, "myemail@gmail.com,anotheremail@mit.edu"